 The answer to this question depends on whether or not you are disciplined about your finances and able to set aside the funds needed for property taxes and insurance payments.
 If you’re not a good saver or are tempted to spend extra cash perceived as “left over,” then you are probably better off having your lender handle these payments, especially since failure to pay can result in penalty charges, a lapse in insurance coverage or even a lien on your home.
-If you are disciplined at saving, you may prefer to control the process since tax payments usually are due only twice a year.
+If you are disciplined at saving, you may prefer to control the process since tax payments usually are due only once or twice a year.

-The escrow account is managed by your lender.
+The escrow bank account is managed by your lender.
 It’s the bank or mortgage company responsibility to pay your bills on time.
 Your lender is liable for penalties should there be a missed or late payment.

 Prequalification helps you see how much you might be able to borrow.